Allergen Testing in Foods and Food Processing Areas

 Here below we give an overview of the most commonly used food allergen testing methods in the food industry, with a brief description of how they work, their advantages and disadvantages.

-Antibody-based or Immunoassays - ELISA and Lateral Flow
+Use of Antibody-based or Immunoassays - ELISA and Lateral Flow Kits for Allergen Testing in Food Production

 - ELISA (enzyme-linked immunosorbent assay) is one of the most frequently used allergen tests.
 It is composed of three main elements: the antibody for a specific allergen, an enzyme linked to the antibody, and a substrate that will change colour if there is an antibody-antigen reaction due to sample cross-contamination.
 ELISA tests are relatively easy to perform and will not require complex lab equipment.
 Kits are widely available and commercialised in different formats and for almost all types of allergens.
 Also, they have high sensitivity and can give both qualitative and quantitative results.
 One of the downsides is that they are prone to false negative results.
 When the protein changes its structure during processing (for example when it is hydrolysed or fermented), it may not be detected by ELISA, even though it remains an allergen.
 False positive results can also happen (although less frequently) when a non-allergen protein has a similar structure to an allergen protein.
 For example, ELISA would not be suitable for detecting celery, as its allergen protein is quite similar to those in parsley, carrots, coriander or fennel.
 Another important drawback of ELISA tests is that it is targeted to specific allergens, so a different kit for each one may be required on the same sample.